-The costs and effectiveness of the respective heat mitigation strategies are shown in figure 3.
+The costs and effectiveness of the respective heat mitigation strategies are shown in Figure 3.

-Transition risk
+Transition Risk

-The growth of data centre emissions is influenced by increased construction and usage, driven by rising internet users and traffic (IEA [2023]).
-In the second half of the last decade, it was largely offset by energy efficiency, renewable energy and grid decarbonisation, resulting in only a 5% emission increase from 2015 to 2020 (Malmodin et al [2024]).
+The growth of data center emissions is influenced by increased construction and usage, driven by rising internet users and traffic (IEA, 2023).
+In the second half of the last decade, it was largely offset by energy efficiency, renewable energy, and grid decarbonization, resulting in only a 5% emission increase from 2015 to 2020 (Malmodin et al., 2024).
 However, emissions are expected to rise in this and the coming decades.

-The main sources of emissions for data centres are Scope 2 emissions from electricity usage and Scope 3 emissions from the supply chain, mainly due to the high embodied emissions and short lifecycle of the server equipment.
-The strategies to tackle these emissions are presented in table 1 and summarised with preliminary cost insights in figure 4.
+The main sources of emissions for data centers are Scope 2 emissions from electricity usage and Scope 3 emissions from the supply chain, mainly due to the high embodied emissions and short lifecycle of the server equipment.
+The strategies to tackle these emissions are presented in Table 1 and summarized with preliminary cost insights in Figure 4.